Walter Havighurst

-Walter Edwin Havighurst (November 28, 1901 – February 3, 1994) was a critic, novelist, and literary and social historian of the Midwest.
+Walter Edwin Havighurst (November 28, 1901 – February 3, 1994) was an American critic, novelist, and literary and social historian of the Midwest.
 He was a professor of English at Miami University.

 History

 The son of Lawrence College professors Freeman Alfred Havighurst and Winifred Weter, Havighurst was born in Appleton, Wisconsin and grew up in the Fox River Valley.
 Havighurst attended Ohio Wesleyan University, where he earned a bachelor of arts degree, and the University of Denver (1924).
 He attended King's College London from 1925 to 1926, obtained a bachelor of sacred theology from Boston University in 1928 and a master's degree from Columbia University in 1928.
 Havighurst was awarded honorary degrees from Lawrence College, Ohio Wesleyan University, Marietta College, and Miami University.

 Havighurst joined the faculty of Miami University in Oxford, Ohio in 1928 and served interim terms on the faculties of Connecticut College, the University of Colorado and the University of British Columbia.
 In 1968, Miami named him Regents Professor of English Emeritus.
 He retired as research professor emeritus in 1969.
 In 1970, the Walter Havighurst Special Collections at Miami University was established and named in his honor.